cla-assistant/cla-assistant/CONTRIBUTING.md

 If you find a bug - behavior of CLA Assistant code contradicting your expectation - you are welcome to report it.
 We can only handle well-reported, actual bugs, so please follow the guidelines below.

-Once you have familiarized with the guidelines, you can go to the [Github issue tracker for CLA Assistant](https://github.com/cla-assistant/cla-assistant/issues/new) to report the issue.
+Once you have familiarized with the guidelines, you can go to the [GitHub issue tracker for CLA Assistant](https://github.com/cla-assistant/cla-assistant/issues/new) to report the issue.

 ### Quick Checklist for Bug Reports